signalfx/signalfx-dotnet-tracing/docs/internal/releasing.md

 2. Update the [CHANGELOG.md](../CHANGELOG.md) with the new release.

-3. Push the changes to upstream and create a Pull Request on GitHub.
+3. Create a Pull Request on GitHub with the changes above.

 4. Once the Pull Request with all the version changes has been approved and merged it is time to create a signed tag for the merged commit.